skrattaren/apf.rst/apf.rst

 + [p.
 143] "'[...] this note will self-destruct in five seconds[...]'"

-  From the beginning of every episode of the television series "`Mission:
+  From the beginning of every episode of the television series **Mission:
-  Impossible`_".
+  Impossible**.

 + [p.
 143] "[...] extending from the cylinder for all the world like the horn of a unicorn [...]"